sobamask22/DeliverySchedule-Power-BI/README.md

 ### Overview Page
 This report visualizes key metrics to support strategic decision making across supply chain operations.

-- **Purchase Cost Trends:** A line graph tracks total purchase costs and their monthly distribution, enabling quick identification of seasonal fluctuations and spending patterns.
+- **Purchase Cost Trends:** A line graph tracks total purchase costs and their monthly distribution, enabling quick identification of seasonal fluctuations and spending patterns

+- **Order Distribution by Category:** The pie chart illustrates how the total purchase orders are split across different categories.
+This visual breakdown helps identify which categories are more popular than others

 - **Supplier Distribution:** An interactive map highlights supplier locations, with tooltips displaying total orders and purchase costs per country, offering geographic insights into sourcing

 - **Top 10 items by purchase cost:** The table is filtered to display the top 10 items ranked by highest total purchase cost.
-Metrics shown are total purchase cost, total individual orders and quantity in pallets.
+Metrics shown are total purchase cost, total individual orders and quantity in pallets

 - **Kpi Cards Overview:**
-- Total Purchase Cost: £4.54M worth of items delivered into the warehouse
+Total Purchase Cost: £4.54M worth of items delivered into the warehouse

-- Total Orders: 563 individual purchase orders processed
+Total Orders: 563 individual purchase orders processed

-- Delivery Performance: 89.2% of orders arrived on time, while 10.8% were delayed
+Delivery Performance: 89.2% of orders arrived on time, while 10.8% were delayed

 During the summer period, a dip in company sales led to reduced warehouse orders.
 As demand rebounded, franchisees responded with increased order volumes, driving a corresponding rise in purchase activity to replenish stock levels and restore operational momentum.